Frequently Asked Questions

 Therapy is not all serious.
 Laughter and humor have a place too!

-My regular fee ranges from $140 – $160 for 55 minutes.
+My regular fee is $175 for 55 minutes.
 I also reserve several low-fee spots for those economically marginalized; BIPOC and LGBTQ+.

 I have a 48 hour cancellation policy.
 If you cancel within 48 hours, you will be charged half your regular fee.
 For cancellations 24 hours or less, you’ll be charged full fee.
 Of course, there are always exceptions such as illness and emergencies.